5 Minute Read

-As any parent with kids in school knows, you spend a lot more time chasing down paperwork, backpacks, lunchboxes, sports equipment and musical instruments than you ever thought possible.
-At the end of the day, your home can look like a tornado tore through the middle of it, leaving your kids’ belongings jumbled up in a pile or scattered from one end of your house to the other.
+As any parent with kids in school knows, you spend more time chasing down paper work, backpacks, lunchboxes, sports equipment and musical instruments than you ever thought possible.
+At the end of the day, your home can become so jumbled up with your kids’ belongings that you begin to wonder if a tornado tore through the middle of it.

-But Sheri Bertolini, professional home organizer, says by organizing a few key spots in your home, you can win the daily battle with clutter, and your kids can actually keep up with their important papers and school supplies.
-Here are her tips to help you get your home in shape for the new school year.
+Professional home organizer Sheri Bertolini says organizing a few key spots in your home can help you win the daily battle with clutter—and then your kids can actually keep up with their important papers and school supplies themselves.
+Here are her tips to help get your home organized for the back-to-school season.

 Get in the Zone

 Sheri suggests the best place to start organizing is your after-school routine.
 What’s the first thing your kids do as they walk through the door?
 Do they dump their backpacks on the floor, toss their lunchboxes aside and head for the couch?
 Are they dashing through the house to get ready for practice or music lessons?